{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 In this post, you learned why email marketing is alive and well, what features to look for in an email service provider ESP), features that distinguish one ESP platform from another, metrics to track, outgrowing your ESP, and the future of email marketing.

 What’s been your most important email marketing best practice that you’ve discovered along the way?
-Let us know if the Comments below.
+Let us know in the comments below.

 And if you want to be the first to know about new reports, events, podcasts, and blog posts like this, subscribe to the Data Center Sales & Marketing (DCSMI) Update Newsletter.